gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

 #### Step 1:

-- we will create a function called <b>promiseAll</b>.
+- We will create a function called <b>promiseAll</b>.
 - Above function will have two variables called <b>result</b> (Array) and <b>counter</b> (Number).
-- result variable is store the result of promises.
+- `result variable` is store the result of promises.
-- counter variable is keep the count of how many promises resolved.
+- `counter variable` is keep the count of how many promises resolved.
-- finally, we will use `Promise` function to resolve and return once all of the given promises are settled.
+- Finally, we will use `Promise` function to resolve and return once all of the given promises are settled.

 ```javascript
 /* Promise.all() custom function */